simoesthiago/processlab/apps/api/alembic/README.md

 # Alembic Migrations

-This directory contains database migrations for BPMappr.
+This directory contains database migrations for ProcessLab.

 ## Usage